-When you connect the display using a single USB-C cable (included), it provides up to 60W of charging power to your MacBook with USB-C port or MacBook Pro with Thunderbolt 3 (USB-C) ports.
+When you connect the display using a single USB-C cable (included), it provides up to 60W of charging power to your MacBook, MacBook Air, or 13-inch MacBook Pro.
 The display has three downstream USB-C ports (480 Mbps) that offer additional connectivity and power to compatible devices and accessories.

 System requirements and compatible Mac models

 The LG UltraFine 4K Display requires a Mac with one or more USB-C ports, running macOS Sierra 10.12.1 or later (macOS Sierra 10.12.2 or later is recommended).

 You can use the LG UltraFine 4K Display with these Mac models: